sammcj/m2e/README.md

 ## Features

-- Convert text from American to International English
+- Converts pasted text from American to International English
-- Clean, modern user interface
-- Fast and responsive
+- Fast and responsive and minimalist interface
 - Native desktop application for macOS
 - Also gets rid of those pesky "smart" quotes and em-dashes that break everything
 - macOS Services integration (WIP)